 Guests are encouraged to gain a deeper understanding of Saffire’s ‘eat local’ philosophy and supply chain during their stay.
 Opportunities include donning a full-body apiarist suit to see, up-close, how Saffire’s home-grown honey is produced; or stepping into a pair of waders on a local oyster farm to taste prized Pacific oysters while learning about wetland and marine ecology.

-Saffire’s Indigenous guide, Mick Quilliam leads coastal strolls that uncover the history of the Oyster Bay Indigenous people and the complexity and richness of the local flora and fauna.
+Saffire’s Aboriginal guide, Mick Quilliam leads coastal strolls that uncover the history of the Oyster Bay Indigenous people and the complexity and richness of the local flora and fauna.
 Guests can sample bush tucker, learn about foraging tools and gain their own appreciation of connecting to the land.

 The magical settings, the freshest of produce and the enjoyment of being immersed in the methods and stories of the oldest Tasmanians is compelling motivation to conserve this very special corner of the planet.

 The theme of ‘connection to place’ also manifests in Saffire’s menu.
-Saffire sources produce from local East Coast providers and growers such as the Fisher family at Freycinet Marine Farm and Claudio Radenti at Freycinet Vineyard, who have won national acclaim.
+Saffire Freycinet sources produce from local East Coast providers and growers such as the Fisher family at Freycinet Marine Farm and Claudio Radenti at Freycinet Vineyard, who have won national acclaim.
 These suppliers are key to Saffire’s goals of culinary excellence and sourcing over 85 per cent of its produce from Tasmanian suppliers.